yyrkoon94/ha-easycare-waterair/README.md

   username: your_user_name
   password: your_password
 ```
-And now restart HA again.
-You will now seeing 6 new sensors :
+Restart HA again.
+You will now seeing :
+8 new sensors:
+- easy_care_connection: a binary sensor for connection status
 - easycare_pool_owner: a static sensor with owner name and address
 - easycare_pool_detail: a static sensor with pool detail (type, volume, localization, custom_picture)
 - easycare_pool_temperature: the current temperature
 - easycare_pool_ph: the current Ph value
 - easycare_pool_chlore: the current chlorine value
 - easycare_pool_notification: the last notification (for chlorine treatement) or 'None' if all is well !
+- easy_care_pool_treatment:  the last treatment (for ph treatement) or 'None' if all is well !

+2 lights:
+- easy_care_pool_spot: the light sensor for pool spot
+- easy_care_pool_escalight: the light sensor for Escalight (if you have it)

+2 numbers:
+- easy_care_pool_spot_light_duration_in_hours: light duration for pool spot
+- easy_care_pool_escalight_light_duration_in_hours: light duration for Escalight (if you have it)

-You will also have sensor for the pool AC1 module :
+You will also have sensor for the pool AC1 module and one refresh button:
-- easycare_module_AC1-XXX: the easycare module to manage battery status
+- easycare_module_AC1-XXX: the easycare module to manage battery status (as attribute)
+- easy_care_pool_refresh_data: refersh the data from Waterair

 And one binary sensor (easycare_connection_sensor) to known if the connection is up